acrolinx/acrolinx-coding-guidance/topics/logging.md

 ### Debug

 Customers will not enable the debug level in production.
-Acrolinx Support might as customers to turn it on to analyze an issue.
-Almost all sensitive information can be logged at the Debug level.
+Acrolinx Support might ask customers to enable it to analyze an issue.
+You can safely log most sensitive information at the Debug level.

 Don't log credentials and other secrets at the Debug level.